purduesigbots/OkapiLib/README.md

 ## Contributing

 Although we are not adding new features to OkapiLib, bug reports are still greatly appreciated!
-Additionally, we may still add changes and features that community conributes.
+Additionally, we may still add changes and features that community contributes.
 If you have added a feature you would like to share with the rest of the community, please open a pull request!